The Cheapest Time to Go to Iceland

 If you want the holiday of a lifetime, booking a vacation package or combo tour is a great way to shave down prices without missing out on a second of adventure.

-While a holiday to Iceland is no doubt an investment, it need not be a bank-busting one for the savvy traveller.
+While a holiday to Iceland is no doubt an investment, it need not be a bank-busting one for the savvy traveler.
 Visiting Iceland in its off-peak season, when you can catch the cheapest flights, can allow guests of all budgets to immerse themselves in the spectacular Land of Ice and Fire.

 What do you think the best time to go to Iceland is?
 Did you find any ways to save money on flights to Iceland?
 How cheap did you find off-peak travel in Iceland?
 Let us know in the comment section below!